Los Angeles Almanac Logo

 Nike Hercules missile site LA88, north of Chatsworth.
 Photo from U.S. Army Redstone Arsenal Historical Information.

-In order to protect this vital arsenal, the Los Angeles area air defense system became the first in the nation to use Army sentry dogs to protect missile sites.
+In order to protect this vital arsenal, the Los Angeles area air defense system became the first in the nation to add Army sentry dogs for security around missile sites.
 In November 1958, four sentry dogs and their handlers began patrolling the LA-88 missile launch site in Chatsworth.

 U.S. Army, Nike Missiles, Los Angeles, 1966

-By the end of the 1960s, the need for anti-aircraft missiles had begun to diminish.
+By the end of the 1960s, the need for anti-aircraft missiles had diminished.
 Intercontinental Ballistic Missiles (ICBMs) became the dominant strategic threat.
 By 1971, only 6 of the 16 original Nike launch sites in the Los Angeles area remained operational.
 On February 4, 1974, the Army ordered all Nike missile sites to deactivate.

 Few signs are left of the former Los Angeles Nike missile system.
 Former sites have been "beaten into plowshares" and are now used for such diverse purposes as fire department and correctional facilities (Malibu, Mt.
 Gleason, Barley Flats), local government maintenance yards (El Monte, Palos Verdes), an oil field (Brea), an office complex (Long Beach), a commercial radar site (Newhall) and a cement company (Saugus).
 The California National Guard currently uses the former Van Nuys and Stanton sites.
 The Federal Court House in Pasadena is located on a former Nike support facility.
 Rancho Palos Verdes City Hall occupies the former administrative building for the Palos Verdes Missile Site.